TonyBUK/AoC/2016/Day03/readme.md

 **C++**

 Mostly follows the Python.
 Encapsulated the triangle handling in it's own class because...
 C++.
 You may notice some weirdness with typedef'ing an array, that's mostly because C/C++ are a bit... fiddly, when it comes to returning fixed sized arrays.
 Typedef'ing or wrapping in a struct is the typical workaround here.
 Personally, I disliking hiding arrays behind typedefs, as this often adds ambiguity, but it's a necessary evil here.

+You may notice that the triangle class temporarily sorts the data at the point of assessing validity, not at the point of input.
+This is because if we sorted at the point of input, part 2 couldn't work, since we need to know the *original* order the data was entered in order to split by column.
+Sorting that data would break this.

 **C**